 In any case, mindfulness of one’s emotions and the ability to step out of them can be really helpful.
 A daily five-minute mindfulness routine in the morning can already do wonders, but probably do a course or retreat first, so you can learn the techniques properly and experience the benefits more clearly.
 This way, you’re more likely to really make mindfulness part of your healthy habits.

 Apart from such quick fixes in the moment, how could a long-term roadmap to a happy attitude look?
 I’ll try to give you a rough sketch and I’m grateful for any suggestions in the comments on how to improve it.
-A note on how to use this roadmap before I start listing and describing its steps: You don’t have to master one step before you can move to the next.
+A note on how to use this roadmap before I outline it: You don’t have to master one step before you can move to the next.
 In fact, you shouldn’t.
 I’d advise you to do the first step just well enough to move on to the next one and be able to perform it with only a reasonable amount of difficulty.
 When you’ve completed the last step, go back to earlier steps and deepen and widen your practices there.
 It’s an upward spiral in terms of development and insight.
 Its goal is to make you happier, wiser, and more resilient, which inevitably will also make you more productive, kind, and beneficial to humanity, which is and always has been in dire need of improvement.
 As you will see, I’ll rely heavily on the wisdom of various traditions of thought and practice, and I’ll point them out as I go.
 My contribution is merely to provide a possible framework for development that I haven’t seen in this form (at least I’m not aware of such a framework—please let me know in the comments if my roadmap reminds you of an existing one).

 - First, know yourself.
 Know your strengths and weaknesses, your preferences and values, your patterns and baggage.
 What do you want from life?
 How can you be of service?
 Which talents and interests should you therefore nourish?
 I can recommend you looking into Ikigai, a Japanese philosophy that can really help with these questions.
 Also, Daoism, Stoicism, and Vipassana insight meditation offer great approaches to these questions.
 Another really important question here is this: Which of your patterns of thinking, feeling, or (non-)acting hold you back, lead to unnecessary conflict, and make you and the people around you miserable?
 We all have those, so be brave and acknowledge them without guilt or shame.
 Psychology and psychotherapy are the best approaches to this question in my opinion (but as a trained psychologist I may be biased).
 I’d especially recommend schema therapy as well as acceptance and commitment therapy (ACT).

-- Second, reduce, declutter, and say no. Say no to activities and people that unnecessarily drain you or don’t give you value.
+- Second, reduce, declutter, and say no.2 Say no to activities and people that unnecessarily drain you or don’t give you value.
 Note that this in no way is supposed to mean that you only use people and give nothing in return.
 Neither does it mean that you drop them once you got what you wanted, not at all.
 I think all people have inherent value and should be treated with dignity and respect.
 What I want to say is that you should surround yourself with people with whom you mostly have constructive and fruitful patterns of interactions and (respectfully and compassionately) cut ties with those with whom you mostly have toxic patterns of interactions.
 Don’t’ forget, it takes two to tango.
 Read up on this topic, because relationships are one of the biggest and most important elements in our lives, if not the number one.
 Regarding activities: Don’t follow every initial excitement or let alone hype, but choose a few or even just one activity that really suits you and that you love doing.
 Do less and therefore do it better and more joyfully.
 You know what you enjoy and what is of value to you from the first step.
 Likewise based on the first step, make working on one of your destructive patterns a personal project—you don’t want to say no to working on your issues.
 I recommend Epicureanism, Daoism, Buddhism, and minimalism/simple living as helpful approaches.

 - Third, devote time, love, and attention, but expect nothing.
-Now that you know with whom and what you want to spend your time and you have removed distractions and obstacles, it’s time to devote yourself to them.
-But there are better and worse ways to devote yourself, even with the people and in the things that you’ve chosen wisely and with all your heart.
+Now that you know with whom and what you want to spend your time and you have removed distractions and obstacles, it’s time to get to “work.”
+But there are better and worse ways to devote yourself, even to the people and the things that you’ve chosen wisely and with all your heart.
 Don’t do it in a half-arsed way (excuse my British), but really be present, pay attention, and invest some genuine effort.
 It’s scary, I know, because in the case of “failure” you don’t have the excuse that you didn’t really try, which can call into question your judgment, skill, and worth.
 But we’ll take care of this problem with the next aspect of this step: Don’t expect or even desire certain outcomes.
-Real success is not maintaining a certain relationship or meeting a certain target, which always involves luck and factors outside your control (you’re not omnipotent, omnipresent, and omniscient, are you?).
+Real success is not maintaining a certain relationship or meeting a certain target, which always involves luck and factors outside your control (you aren’t omnipotent, omnipresent, and omniscient, are you?).
 Instead, real success is having done everything you could to make a desired outcome most likely.
 Not at every price, of course, but in the most ethical way available to you.
-So, define success as doing what you should be doing and doing it well, because it would be very unwise to make your happiness hinge on factors outside your control (i.e., the outcome of your actions).
+So, define success as doing what you should be doing and doing it well, because it would be very unwise to make your happiness hinge on factors outside your control (i.e., the outcomes of your actions).
 The path will be much more enjoyable and with patience you’ll regularly attain desired outcomes anyway (but you don’t depend on them).
 Last but not least, engage in your relationships and passions with love—for the persons and activities, but also for yourself.
 If you dare to invest love and make yourself vulnerable, you will enjoy your relationships and activities more, and effort will be effortless much of the time.
 In the case of activities, you’ll also get started more easily and procrastinate less.
 But, like every human being, you’ll procrastinate at least a little bit, even the activities you usually enjoy doing.
 That’s ok, perfection just isn’t in the cards for us humans (and gods most likely don’t exist outside of ideas).
 Therefore, be loving and kind towards yourself, too—you’re worth it as much as any of us.
 For this step, I recommend Stoicism, Buddhism, and Daoism as the most useful approaches.

 In a nutshell: In Step 1, getting to know yourself gives you the right direction in your life, because, among others, you identify what’s important to you (which definitely will be partly different from what’s important to others or society as a whole).
 In Step 2, decluttering gives you the necessary focus in that right direction, because you spend less time on activities that aren’t essential to you, and you get less drained from relationships that are toxic for you and your counterparts.
 In Step 3, devoting yourself to your path without expecting anything gives you true fulfillment, because you do what you care about and what you’re good at in a way that guarantees real success at every step.